renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

                                 local id="$1" data1="$2" data2="$3" data3="$4" data4="$5"
 ```

-Main function of status callback is adding message to status window.
+The main function of the status callback is adding a message to the status window.
 It should return `1` and set array `reply` to add the message.
 For example:

 ```zsh
 reply=( "My " "new " "message" )
 return 1
 ```

-Returning `0` means not-updating status window, and `reply` is then ignored.
+Returning `0` means not updating the status window, and `reply` is then ignored.

 ### Zstyles